Network security measures

 - All Internet of Things (IoT) devices

 This results in a huge number of recorded events.
 To make sense of all this data, it is necessary to send the logs, which are also audit trails, to a central location such as a syslog server.
-Once the logs are at a syslog server, a security information event manager (SIEM) analyses them.
+Once the logs are at a syslog server, a security information event manager (SIEM) analyzes them.